LonelyVikingMichael/litestar-users/docs/usage/4-route-handler-configs.md

 Provides the following route handlers:

 * `register` (aka signup).
 By default, newly registered users will need to verify their account before they can proceed to login.
+This behavior can be changed setting [`require_verification_on_registration`][litestar_users.config.LitestarUsersConfig.require_verification_on_registration] to `False` to disable verification for new users.

 ## [`RoleManagementHandlerConfig`][litestar_users.config.RoleManagementHandlerConfig]